 "I hope that this being Christmas Eve there will be an end to the protest," said Lutrelli, who has supported the initiative to draw attention to the long months in which migrants are held in prison-like conditions.

-Prime Minister Enrico Letta on Monday said he would propose a partial reform of Italy's tough immigration laws next month, along with a plan to overhaul the asylum system after a major influx of migrants.
+Prime Minister Enrico Letta said he would propose a partial reform of Italy's tough immigration laws next month, along with a plan to overhaul the asylum system after a major influx of migrants.

 The interior ministry estimates some 42,000 migrants have landed in Italy this year -- triple the number from 2012 -- usually on fishing boats from north Africa.